valtimo-platform/valtimo-documentation/using-valtimo/plugin/smartdocuments/configure-smartdocuments-plugin.md

 # Using the SmartDocuments Plugin

+The SmartDocuments plugin makes use of [SmartDocuments](https://smartdocuments.com/) to generate documents based on a template.

 ## Configure the plugin

 A plugin configuration is required before the plugin can be used.
 A general description on how to configure